-Notice boards
+Notice Boards

-email or the eLearning Portal but in some cases we put relevant information on notice boards.
+Where possible we will send information via email or the eLearning Portal but in some cases we put relevant information on notice boards.
 You must check the notice boards regularly.
 The locations of our notice boards will be provided on enrolment.
-Alteratively they are available from the Student Support Team in B201 Ellison Building.
+Alternatively they are available from the Student Support Team (located in B201, Ellison Building).

 It is particularly important to check the notices at the start of the semester when timetable changes are more likely and towards the assessment period when important information such as exam rooms and pass lists will be displayed.

-Notice boards in relation to News and Events, the Library Service, Student Services, the Students' Union and Team Northumbria are located on the second floor of A Block, Ellison Building.
+Notice boards in relation to news and events, the Library Service, Student Services, the Students' Union and Team Northumbria are located on the second floor of A Block, Ellison Building.

-Room locations
+Room Locations

-Much of your teaching will take place in Ellison Building but you may be required to go to other parts of the University for classes.
+Much of your teaching will take place in Ellison Building, but you may be required to go to other parts of the University for classes.
 The building/room abbreviations will be explained when you receive your timetable.

-Programme structures
+Programme Structures